Write for Spine

 General info

-Deadlines are usually within two weeks after accepting a pitch, but can be flexible on a case by case basis.
-Oh, and always send the draft on a Google Doc, please!
+Deadlines are usually within two weeks after accepting a pitch, but can be flexible on a case-by-case basis.
+Oh, and always send the draft as a Google Doc, please.

-Depending on the number of pitches, we won’t be able to fulfill every request.
-Response times may range from a couple days, a week, or a few weeks, depending on how many pieces we’re already working on at the moment.
+Depending on the number of pitches, I won’t be able to fulfill every request.
+Response times may range from a couple days, a week, or a few weeks, depending on how many pieces are already in the backlog at the moment.
 There’s currently one person behind the site, but if anything, don’t be afraid to follow up.
-Just be mindful of our time, please, as everything is done on a volunteer basis!
+Just keep in mind that everything is done on a volunteer basis!

-People of color as well as LGTBQIA+ folks are more than encouraged to pitch, and our contributors’ list reflects that.
-As for the country you reside in, we accept folks from all over the world, as long as PayPal is an eligible option for you in order for us to process payments.
+BIPOC and LGBTQIA+ folks are more than encouraged to pitch, and Spine’s contributors list reflects that.
+As for the country you reside in, Spine accept folks from all over the world, as long as PayPal is an eligible option for you in order to process payments.

 I want for Into The Spine to be the place I’ve always wanted to write for when I started freelancing.
 Plurality of voices and backgrounds are, and will be, the source of this.
 I want to present people with a voice, an identity in each piece.
-Having the freedom to get your personal or niche ideas published, while building a portfolio and improving your skills at the same time is key to us, and we’ll make sure to direct you towards the right paths for you to continue working upon that.
+Having the freedom to get your personal or niche ideas published, while building a portfolio and improving your skills at the same time is key to the site’s ethos.

-Please, forward all pitches and ideas to pitches@intothespine.com and feel free to contact us on Twitter or at contact@intothespine.com for any questions.
+Please, forward all pitches and ideas to pitches@intothespine.com and feel free to reach out via Bluesky or at contact@intothespine.com for any questions.